-Like Digital & Partners joins as Silver Sponsor for Seamless Dubai
+Like Digital & Partners joins as silver sponsor for Seamless Dubai

 Mark Adams, Senior Vice President and General Manager of EMEA at BigCommerce continued saying, "BigCommerce’s partnership with Like Digital & Partners comes at a time of proven demand for digital transformation and innovation across the GCC region’s retail sector.
 The fusion of our leading ecommerce platform with headless, enterprise-grade and omnichannel capabilities offers mid-market and enterprise merchants a competitive advantage driven by tech stacks that create content-rich and world-class user experiences.”

-"At Contentsquare, we’re excited to be taking part of such a flagship event as Seamless alongside our partner Like Digital who plays an instrumental role in empowering businesses in their pursuit to deliver the best-in-class digital experiences that their end-customers deserve.We look forward to meeting customers and prospects to exchange ideas and discuss how we can support them to deliver more human digital experiences, increase customer happiness and drive greater business impact", added Ahmad Salama , Vice President and General Manager of EMEAT.
+"At Contentsquare, we’re excited to be taking part of such a flagship event as Seamless alongside our partner Like Digital who plays an instrumental role in empowering businesses in their pursuit to deliver the best-in-class digital experiences that their end-customers deserve.We look forward to meeting customers and prospects to exchange ideas and discuss how we can support them to deliver more human digital experiences, increase customer happiness and drive greater business impact", added Ahmad Salama , Vice President and General Manager, MENAT, Contentsquare.

 Like Digital & Partners is also proud to host two engaging panels during the event.
 Day 1 features a thought-provoking discussion titled, "Unveiling The Power of Truly Meaningful Commerce Experiences" with Alexander Tovey, CCO at Like Digital & Partners, Mark Howes from BigCommerce, and Arup Ghose from Bazaarvoice.
 Whereas, Day 2 presents "The Triptych for Success - Data, Insights & Optimization" with Ahmad Salama from Contentsquare, Adrian Moss from Monetate, and Shadi Hatoum from Tealium.